fgauna12/fgauna12.github.io/_posts/2021-01-23-building-a-kubernetes-cluster-on-raspberry-pis-with-a-little-azure.md

 k3sup join --ip 192.168.1.221 --server-ip $MASTER --user pi
 ```

+Then, verified that they registered properly.

 ![Testing the new pi cluster](/assets/uploads/raspberry-pi-cluster-kubectl.png "Testing the new pi cluster")

 ## Installing inlets for ingress with a little Azure

-Once I verified that my cluster was healthy, I wanted to try deploying my first test application.
+I wanted to try deploying my first test application.
 There were a few gotchas with this.
 Typically, in a cloud environment, you'll probably use a `LoadBalancer` service to expose to public IPs for your ingress controller to allow traffic into the cluster to direct it to some applications.
-In a home lab set-up, unless you buy public static IPs by your ISP, then you have dynamic public IPs that change outside your control.
+In a home lab set-up, unless you buy public static IPs from your ISP, then you have dynamic public IPs that change outside your control.
 So, if you point your custom domain to the public IPs of your home router, then your custom domain might not work in the future.
 This is especially true if you wanted to take your Pis into the office or a presentation for a Meetup.

-So there's another open source project, [inlets](https://github.com/inlets/inlets), that essentially helps you create some cheap VMs on the cloud provider of choice, create/associate some public static IPs, then install an agent that talks to an operator running on your k8s cluster - effectively providing you with a public static IP for your cluster, securely.
+So there's another open source project, [inlets](https://github.com/inlets/inlets), that essentially helps you create some cheap VMs on the cloud provider of choice, create/associate some public static IPs to those VMs, then install an agent that talks to an operator running on your k8s cluster - effectively providing you with a public static IP for your cluster, securely.

-To install inlets, the easiest way and the documented way is using [arkade](https://github.com/alexellis/arkade).
+To install `inlets`, the easiest way and the documented way is using [arkade](https://github.com/alexellis/arkade).
 To be honest, I don't quite understand the value proposition of `arkade`.
 I haven't found a strong use-case for it in the real world.

 Begin by logging into Azure through the Azure CLI and creating an Azure service principal.
 Ensure you have the proper subscription selected, if not, use `az account set -s [subscription id]`.